Mark Bin Bakar

 Mark Bin Bakar is an Indigenous Australian musician, comedian and radio announcer, writer, director/producer as well as an indigenous rights campaigner based in Broome, in the Kimberley region of Western Australia.
 He is best known for his radio and television character, the acid-tongued Mary Geddarrdyu or Mary G, who has gained a national cult following and has been described as a Dame Edna Everage in thongs.
-In character Mary G has hosted a radio program and hosted a variety show broadcast nationally on SBS Television.
+In character Mary G has hosted a radio program as well as a variety show broadcast nationally on SBS Television.

 Career

 Mary G

 The son of a Catholic Indigenous mother and a Malay Muslim father from Singapore, Bakar created the character Mary G as a Stolen Generations woman like his mother.
 She first featured on Bin Bakar's radio show in Broome at Radio Goolarri in 1993 where she tackled issues of domestic violence, sexual health and reconciliation, and was particularly popular with aboriginal women.

 The Mary G show has played at the Sydney Opera House and at festivals and conferences right around Australia.
-The Mary G show has also travelled to rural and remote communities across the country, including an extensive tour right across W A.
+The Mary G show has also travelled to rural and remote communities across the country, including an extensive tour across Western Australia.

 Bakar continues to present the Mary G radio show for three hours every Wednesday night; it is broadcast to over 100 radio stations via the National Indigenous Radio Service (NIRS).
 He also tours across the country with his live cabaret show.
-He is only able to combine these two activities because he carries a portable radio studio whenever he leaves home base in Broome.
+He is able to combine these two activities only because he carries a portable radio studio whenever he leaves his home base in Broome.